Developing Leadership Agility

 Would you like to learn more about Leadership Agility and about how to develop your repertoire of leadership styles?
 Ron Meyer and Ronald Meijers’ new book Leadership Agility (Routledge, September 2017) discusses how business leaders and HR professionals can develop more agile leadership in their organizations.
 Leadership Agility allows readers to map their preferred leadership styles along ten dimensions, gaining insight into their current leadership strengths and likely pitfalls.

 The book is also supported by online content and an app to help readers to develop a leadership development plan.
-Find out more on the dedicated Leadership Agility website.
+Find out more on the dedicated Leadership Agility website, or read the book review by MD Magazine (Dutch).

 Visit the dedicated website